Colorado v. Spring: Background

-While on vacation in Colorado, a man named John Leroy Spring purportedly murdered one Donald Walker in the month of February 1979.
+While on vacation in Colorado, a man named John Leroy Spring purportedly murdered one Donald Walker in February 1979.
 There was supposedly an anonymous accomplice who assisted Spring, but no such person was ever apprehended in the investigation of Walker's death.
 An informant, whose identity was concealed, tipped off agents in the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) as to Spring's alleged involvement in the illegal interstate transportation of ill-gotten firearms.
 The agents also learned that John Spring talked with an unknown party about the Walker homicide and the role he played in it.

-Working off the information provided by the informant, ATF agents planned out a sting operation to arrest Spring on the 30th of March.
-Their goal came to fruition, as Spring was successfully caught and arrested in Kansas City, Missouri for the crime of the illegal distribution of stolen firearms.
+Working off the information provided by the informant, ATF agents planned out a sting operation to arrest Spring on 30 March.
+Their goal came to fruition, as Spring was successfully caught and arrested in Kansas City, Missouri, for the crime of the illegal distribution of stolen firearms.
 They hoped this arrest would provide a launching pad from which to judge him as a suspect in the investigation of the Walker homicide.

 As required by Miranda v.
 Arizona, Spring was advised of his fifth amendment rights to protection against self-incrimination, an attorney, and silence when interrogated.
 Spring was actually reminded twice of his rights: first on the scene of the arrest, then again back at the ATF office in Kansas City.
 However, Spring opted to waive them through written signature.
 He then voluntarily made a statement and answered questions regarding the ongoing investigation surrounding his involvement in illegal interstate firearms trafficking.